-The service referral criteria supported easy access to services.
-Its referral criteria did not exclude people who would have benefitted from care.
-Staff followed up people who missed appointments.
+The service was easy to access.
+Its referral criteria did not exclude patients who would have benefitted from care.
+Staff assessed and treated patients who required urgent care promptly and patients who did not require urgent care did not wait too long to start treatment.
+Staff followed up patients who missed appointments.

-We saw the service criteria which described who they would offer services to and offered people a place on waiting lists.
+The service had clear criteria to describe which patients they would offer services to and offered patients a place on waiting lists.

-The service did not meet target time of 18 weeks for seeing people from referral to assessment and assessment to treatment.
-The referral to assessment waiting time was 20 weeks.
-The waiting time for referral to treatment was 24 weeks.
-There were 32 people on the waiting list at the time of the inspection.
+The service did not meet the target time of 18 weeks for seeing people from referral to assessment and assessment to treatment.
+The referral to assessment waiting time was 46 weeks.
+The waiting time for referral to treatment was 50 weeks.
+There were 39 people on the waiting list at the time of the inspection.
+This did not include any high priority referrals.
+The service reviewed all new referrals in the weekly multi- disciplinary meeting where high priority referrals were allocated immediately.